Why We Need to Make Cloth-Diapering More Mainstream

 For those of you who already cloth diaper, there's no need to convince you how great it is for your baby, the earth, and your wallet.
 And while I'm not here to force reusable diapers in anyone's face, there is an important conversation to be had about cloth diapering, especially for those who are on the fence or running for the hills.

-The truth is cloth diapering is currently an insider's circle.
-Only a small number of us use them and so many "outsiders" are intimidated by the process and even by cloth diaper users.
+The truth is, cloth diapering is currently an insider's circle.
+Only a small number of us use them, and so many "outsiders" are intimidated by the process - and even by cloth diaper users.
 I know I was!

-So, as I spent too many hours pumping with a four-month-old by my side, I began researching cloth diapering online and slowly got a handle on the basics.
+So, as I spent too many hours pumping with a four-month-old by my side, I began researching cloth diapering online, and slowly got a handle on the basics.
 I finally decided that it might be too late, but I had to give it a shot just to say I did, right?

-I made a plan, text my best friend, and one day I started!
+I made a plan, texted my best friend, and one day, I started!
 I wasn’t perfect from the get-go (in fact, I was quite forgiving of my imperfections back at the beginning), but I stuck with it!
 It was a lot of work, I won’t lie, but our little guy didn’t give a hoot where he did his business while I slowly started to get the hang of it and found my “system!”

 My learning curve certainly wasn’t over and--with our little guy nowhere near potty training at the moment--I probably still have a lot to learn.
-Now that I’m a cloth diapering insider, however, I’ve become aware of the need for mainstreaming the practice-- for several reasons.
+Now that I’m a cloth diapering insider, however, I’ve become aware of the need for mainstreaming the practice--for several reasons.

-First of all, cloth diapering isn't just for one kind of parent and we need to break down any barriers about it.
+First of all, cloth diapering isn't just for one kind of parent, and we need to break down any barriers about it.
 In my early searches for online information on cloth diapering, I ran into two groups informing the internet world about reusable diapers--the environmentally-driven parents and the economically-driven parents.